ScandiumTitaniumVanadiumChromium/Interstellar/README.md

 1. Run `pnpm i`, and before `pnpm start`, prepend `PORT=8080`, replacing 8080 with another port.
 For example, `PORT=6969 pnpm start`.
 2. If this does not work then you can prepend `$env:PORT=8080;`, replacing 8080 with another port.
 For example, `$env:PORT=6969; pnpm start`
-3. Go to the ports tab, Click Forward A Port, And type the port number.
+3. Go to the ports tab, click forward a port, And type the port number.
 4. Right-click Visibility and set Port Visibility to Public.

 > [!NOTE]
-> We are committed to making Interstellar easy and personalized however, as of now we need your support in making it ad-free.
+> We are committed to making Interstellar easy and personalized.
+However, as of now we need your support in making it ad-free.
 Consider keeping ads so Interstellar can run freely or contribute by being a supporter.

 ## Report Issues